Hokkien pop: 1980s: Lifting of martial law

 By the early 1980s, Hokkien pop remained popular only among the older generations and working class; Mandopop had benefited from government promotion of Standard Chinese in gaining appeal with the younger generation.
 After the lifting of martial law in 1987, local Taiwanese culture was allowed to flourish, and major changes came to the content and social status of Tai-pop songs.

 Blacklist Studio ventured release the first native Taiwanese album, entitled Song of Madness, in the Mandopop-dominated market of 1989.

 One famous male singer from the 1980s is Chris Hung who is famous for One Little Umbrella (一支小雨傘); Hung also produces Taiwanese Christian song albums.
 Another famous male singer from the 1990s is Chen Lei, who made a number of famous songs such as Hoa-Hi Tioh Ho (歡喜就好).

 Fong Fei-fei is a famous Taiwanese singer from the 1970s who is a Mandarin pop singer, but also has albums in Taiwanese too.

 Jody Chiang is Taiwan's most famous singer and is often referred to as the Queen of Taiwanese pop music.
 She has many albums and compilations that date from the 1980s to the present.
 She can be referred to as the Taiwanese equivalent of Teresa Teng (below).

 Stella Chang has produced albums entirely in Mandarin and entirely Taiwanese.
 She made her debut singing Taiwan's School campus songs and is a Mandarin pop singer, but branched out into contemporary Mandarin and Taiwanese songs to reflect her heritage.

 Teresa Teng although of mainland Chinese heritage, is also known to have songs in Taiwanese.
 Unfortunately, these songs have not made it to CDs like her Japanese, Mandarin, and Cantonese songs have.
 Although Teng is better known for her Mandarin albums, her songs were also influenced by Japanese Enka style and by older Taiwan min-ge songs.

+Fei Yu-Ching also of mainland Chinese heritage, published at the end of the 1980s two albums in Hokkien.
+The first album published in 1987 is called 甲人做伙 (A man as a partner) and the second one published in 1988 is called 古早 (Once Upon a Time).
+He also sung many Hokkien songs on famous Taiwanese television shows in the 1990s and 2000s.

 Chen Ying-Git is a famous female singer of Taiwanese Hakka heritage, who has also produced albums from the 1980s through the 1990s like Jody Chiang.
 One of her famous songs is 海海人生.
 She sings a famous duet called 酒醉黑白話 with Taiwanese male singer Yu Tian, who also sings in Mandarin.

 Other famous Taiwanese singers include Chang Hsiu-ching from Pingtung, who is famous for her song "Chhia-chām" (車站; Train Station) from the early 1990s.